Harold Davidson: Theatre, Oxford and ordination

 During his theatrical days, Davidson maintained high standards of personal morality, observed strict teetotalism and gave regular Bible readings to the elderly in the towns in which he performed on tour.
 He later gave an account of an incident from November 1894 when he was performing in London.
 While walking along the Thames Embankment in a thick fog, he said, he encountered a 16-year-old girl who was about to throw herself into the Thames.
 After preventing her suicide attempt, Davidson learned that she had run away from home near Cambridge, was penniless and without shelter.
 He paid her fare home: "Her pitiful story made a tremendous impression on me ...
 I have ever since ... kept my eyes open for opportunities to help that kind of girl."

 In 1898 Davidson finally bowed to his father's wish that he should study for holy orders, after the intervention of the Reverend Basil Wilberforce, grandson of the abolitionist William Wilberforce and a friend of the Davidson family.
 Wilberforce was an alumnus of Exeter College, Oxford, and used his influence to secure Davidson a place there despite the latter's lack of qualifications.
 At Oxford, Davidson's behaviour was notably eccentric; he displayed considerable energy but disregarded rules, was persistently unpunctual and regularly failed his examinations.
 He continued to appear on the stage when he could, and decorated the walls of his rooms with autographed pictures of actresses.
 He once claimed he had left behind a salary of £1000 per year, for a relatively paltry £3 per week as a curate.
-By 1901 his academic inadequacies were such that he was required to leave Exeter College, although he was allowed to continue studying for his degree at Grindle's Hall, a cramming establishment.
+By 1901 his academic inadequacies were such that he was required to leave Exeter College, although he was allowed to continue studying for his degree at Grindle's Hall, a private hall of the university.
 He finally passed his examinations in 1903, at the age of 28, and that year was ordained by the Bishop of Oxford—after some reluctance on the part of the bishop to accept so unpromising a candidate.

 In 1901, when Annie Horniman's travelling theatrical company visited Oxford, Davidson fell in love with one of the company's leading actresses, Moyra ("Molly") Cassandra Saurin, an attractive blonde and blue-eyed woman from County Meath in Ireland.
 The couple were quickly engaged, but the relationship was stormy and was several times broken off.
 There was no question of marriage until Davidson was fully established in his new profession.
 His first church appointment was a curacy at Holy Trinity Church, Windsor, Berkshire, with an additional role as assistant chaplain to the Household Cavalry at Combermere Barracks.
 In 1905 he was transferred to London as curate at St Martin-in-the-Fields, where his enthusiasm and industry drew approving comments.